Trinak91/aws-cybersecurity-home-lab/README.md

 ### Recommended Hardening

 Direct root SSH access should be disabled entirely.
 Administrative access should instead use the `ubuntu` account with `sudo` privileges.
+### SSH Hardening Finding

+The initial SSH configuration allowed direct root login using public-key authentication.
+The configuration reported:

+    permitrootlogin without-password
+    pubkeyauthentication yes
+    passwordauthentication no

+Although password-based SSH authentication was disabled, allowing direct root access through SSH increases the impact of a compromised root credential.

+### Remediation

+To follow the principle of least privilege, direct root SSH access was disabled by configuring:

+    PermitRootLogin no

+Administrative tasks will instead be performed through the non-root `ubuntu` account using `sudo`.

+A backup of the original SSH configuration was created before making the change:

+    /etc/ssh/sshd_config.backup

 This follows the principle of least privilege and reduces the risk associated with direct remote root access.